ace-subido/ace-subido.github.com/_posts/2016-01-21-my-useful-secret-projects-and-business-ideas.md

 #### Endpointy

-Static websites need to have some semblance of functionality .
-It gives you a POST endpoint for static websites, you can login and view your.
+Static websites need to have some semblance of functionality where people can give their email, or fill up a form.
+Endpointy gives you a POST endpoint for each form in your static websites, you can login and view the things being submitted.
 Formkeep does a great job at this.

 Status: around 60-ish% done for an MVP